Hornbill-Docs/servicemanager-config/servicemanager-config/advanced-tools-and-settings/application-settings.md

 `guest.com.hornbill.servicemanager.showRespondByDate`
 - The default is `OFF`.
-- When this setting is `ON`, the respond-by date/time is displayed in the right-hand information box of a request on the Customer Portal.
+- When this setting is `ON`, the respond-by date/time is displayed in the right-hand information box of a request when viewed by a user on the Employee Portal or a customer on the Customer Portal.

+`guest.com.hornbill.servicemanager.showResolveByDate`
+- The default is `OFF`
+- When this setting is `ON`, the respond by date/time is displayed in the right-hand information box of a request when viewed by a user on the Employee Portal or a customer on the Customer Portal.

 ## Intelligent Capture settings